rohit01/blog_backup/_posts/technology/2015-07-10-29-questions-to-ask-yourself-if-you-are-in-devops.md

 date: 2015-07-10 20:10:00 IST
 title: 29 questions to ask yourself if you’re in devops
 description: The role of devops is to minimize the risk of every change.
 Read, how to do that.
-subtitle: The role of devops is to minimize the risk of every change.
-Read, how to do that.
 categories:
   - technology
 tags: